greencloudcomputing/docs/docs/api/trigger.md

 ## Create

 Use this endpoint to create a trigger which causes a function to execute automatically after another function has been called.
-You habe the option to include tags and a description.
+You have the option to include tags and a description.

 #### Endpoint